5 Portraits by Paul Cézanne You Have Probably Never Seen Before

 2. Madame Cézanne in Red Armchair, 1877

 Cézanne’s wife, Hortense Fiquet, was his most frequent model.
-Cézanne painted nearly thirty portraits of her!
+Cézanne painted nearly 30 portraits of her!
 This early portrait has some kind of monumentality which matches Cézanne’s idea about modern art.
-In one of his most frequently quoted statements, the art said, “I want to make of Impressionism an art as solid as that of the museums.”
+In one of his most frequently quoted statements, the artist said, “I want to make of Impressionism an art as solid as that of the museums.”
 Hortense did not share Cézanne’s passion for painting and literature, and she preferred the bright lights of Paris to the solitude of the Provençal countryside.
 But she seems to have possessed huge reserves of patience and posed for the artist in endless sittings.

 3. Old Woman with a Rosary, 1895-96

 According to the poet and writer Joachim Gasquet, the sitter in this painting was a former nun who had escaped from a convent and had wandered aimlessly until the painter took her on as a servant.
 Gasquet found this painting in 1896 at Cézanne’s family house near Aix-en-Provence, lying on the floor of the artist’s studio with a pipe dripping on it.